Major & Minor Requirements

 Cross-Cultural Exchange

-• Courses for the major may not be taken with the Pass/Fail or Credit/No Credit option.
+• Courses for the major may not be taken with the Pass/No Pass or Credit/No Credit option.
 Students must earn a grade of C- or better in all courses for them to apply to Major requirements.

 • Intro to Modern Art (L01 215) may count toward the Modern distribution.